Office of Refugee Resettlement: Major changes

 Additionally, the ORR reshaped its vision: “to assist refugees with accessing mainstream opportunities and resources”.

 Leadership

-As of September 2025, the current director of ORR is Robin Dunn Marcos.
+As of September 2025, the current director of ORR is Angie Salazar.
 The Office of the Director also includes the ORR Deputy Director who oversees ORR's refugee program, and the ORR Deputy Director for Children's Services who oversees ORR's unaccompanied alien children program.

 The ORR has eight major divisions at the federal level, each with a director and support staff: